Recently I had a burst of insight…

 Sometimes I actually do have a better plan but I’ve realized that when I close the door to any discussion, even unconsciously…

 I also close the door to connection, understanding and love.

 But this was among the times when I saw something different.

 I could see an opening into some kinder, more loving and connected way of being with my partner.

 With that slight shift in perspective, I was guided to possibilities that kept my heart open and actually allowed me to listen.

-This also happened with someone I was having a coaching conversation with recently…
+This also happened with someone I was having a no charge coaching conversation with recently…

 I was speaking with a woman who felt like she was in a hopeless situation in her marriage and had been for a number of years.

 She was embarrassed about what she had allowed to go on for years and couldn’t see a way forward.